-It is a connecting track of Tiger tank sold by AFV Club.
-The mold of the track seems to be slightly different between the early model and the late model, and this time the tank is the early model, so I will use the early model set as well.
+It is a connecting track of the Tiger tank sold by AFV Club.
+The mold of the track seems to be slightly different between the early model and the late model, and this time the tank is the earlier model so I will use the early model set as well.
 It looks the same as the mold of Tamiya’s belt caterpillar, so I think this is all right.

-The reason I bought this kit was that the Tamiya etched parts engine grill were out of stock.
-I bought the Passion model engine mesh, and there were many other photo-etched parts in the set.
-Each sheet has a different product number, so if I looked for it, I might have been able to buy only the mesh.
+I bought this kit because the Tamiya etched parts engine grill was out of stock.
+I purchased the Passion model engine mesh, and there were many other photo-etched parts in the set.
+Each sheet has a different product number, so if I had looked for it, I might have been able to buy only the mesh.
 There are a lot of small parts, but I think it’s okay because I assembled the etched parts of the battleship the other day.

 The plastic model of Tamiya is easy to make, but it’s a disaster.
 I’m embarrassed.
-I think that the front armor plate of the part where the machine gun is, when it was first attached, there was probably too much difference in level and it was attached by mistake.
+I think that the front armor plate of the part where the machine gun is when it was first attached was probably too much different in level, and it was connected by mistake.
 When I tried to peel it off and glue it again, it was distorted in many ways.
-I think I’ll be lucky if I can fix it with putty later.
+I’ll be lucky if I can fix it with putty later.

+I don’t know much about the structure of Tiger tanks.
 When I think about it, I’ve never made a Tamiya Tiger tank, so I should try to match some parts.
-I might have been in a hurry to get the whole thing into shape and start working on the etched parts, so I was pretty careless.
-I don’t know much about the structure of Tiger tanks.
+I was careless because I might have been in a hurry to get the whole thing into shape and start working on the etched parts.

-The etched parts of Passion Models are very fine.
-I have an impression that the parts are a little thick, but the material is soft and easy to change shape.
-I didn’t do much processing by adding thin plastic plates or plastic rods.
+The etched parts of Passion Models are outstanding.
+The pieces are a little thick, but the material is soft and quickly changes shape.
+I didn’t do much processing by adding thin plastic plates or rods.
 I can fold and bend it.
-But I am not good at combining or putting it through a thin hole.
+But I am not good at combining or putting it through a narrow hole.

 The battle damage, no, I used putty to repair the front armor that was damaged in the process.
 And to make sure it was a little better, I used matt black to undercoat the bottom half of the tank body.
 It’s not perfect, but it’s okay.
 I’m glad I didn’t give up and throw it away.